Craving salty snacks? Here's why

 The right amount of salt helps soothe the adrenal glands and lower the stress hormone cortisol.
 And when your stress levels are under control, your metabolism hums along more smoothly.
 Your body is more likely to burn fat as fuel rather than store it on your hips.

-Still have the munchies?
-Try whipping up a batch of satisfying kale chips.
-And if you’re doing the Fast Metabolism Diet, try pickles–they’re salty and crunchy and fine for all three phases (be sure to choose a brand with no added sugar).
+Do you still have the munchies?
+Try whipping up a batch of satisfying kale chips or try pickles--they're salty and crunchy and fine for all three phases (be sure to choose a brand with no added sugar).